pcfx-devel/PC-FX_Info/FX_Controllers/README.md

 ### Joypad

 The joypad is a fairly standard 6-button joypad from the time, but with a unique feature:
-Two slide switches ('A' and 'B') whose position can be read by the host machine.
+Two slide switches ('MODE 1' and 'MODE 2') whose position can be read by the host machine.

 The joypad is identified by code 15 (0xF) in the top four bits of the data word returned at the data port.
 Electrically, this is bit pattern ``0000``, but internally at the data port, the bit pattern is ``1111``.